hollasynth/scanner4/docs/README.md

 Probably more than I can!
 But try some of these:

- - Crossfade between the wave shapes of a VCO for voltage-controlled morphing, e.g. from sine to saw to triangle to square and back
+ - Crossfade between the wave shapes of a VCO for voltage-controlled morphing, e.g. from sine to saw to triangle to square and back.
+[Like this](https://www.instagram.com/p/BirFW7LH1m0).
- - Crossfade between up to four audio sources under voltage control
+ - Crossfade between up to four audio sources under voltage control [Like this](https://www.instagram.com/p/BjSySMzl3wC).
  - Voltage controlled CV mixing.
 The inputs and outputs are DC coupled so you can use the module to mix and morph between CV sources
  - Voltage controlled signal switching.
 By appying stepped CV to the scan input, e.g. from a sequencer, you can switch between signals rather than fading... if you get the CV set up just right!